 - Medical fragility unless a significant and documented medical emergency or condition exists in addition to medical fragility

-- Short-term illnesses or minor injuries
+- · Short-term illnesses or minor injuries

 - Certain mental health conditions

 - Pregnancy

-Tre eating Physician's/Mental Health Professional's Assurances: Circl e one INITIAL 1 This student is experiencing a serious illness or medical emergency.
+Tre Treating Physician's/Mental Health Professional's Assurances: Circle one 1 This student is experiencing a serious illness or medical emergency.
 YES NO 2 This student can/cannot participate in instruction , regardless of setting , even with accommodations, during the remaining test window.
 CAN CANNOT 3 This student can/cannot participate in assessment , even with accommodations , during the remaining test window.
 CAN CANNOT

-Physician/Mental Health Professional's Name (print) S
+Physician/Mental Health Professional's Name (print) Signature Date

-Signature

-Date

-USING ERIDE TO SUBMIT A MEDICAL EXEMPTION
+USING FRIDE TO SUBMIT A MEDICAL EXEMPTION

-New for 2023: Form 1, the District Assurances Form, must be electronically submitted through the eRIDE Medical Exemption application.
+Form 1, the District Assurances Form, must be electronically submitted through the eRIDE Medical Exemption application.
 There is no longer a paper form to fax to RIDE.
 Before an exemption can be submitted, Forms 2 and 3 must be complete and on file at the district office.
 There are also assurances that the superintendent, or their designee, must agree to.
-There are also new features in the medical exemption application that will make tracking all submitted exemptions easier for districts.
+There are features in the medical exemption application that will make tracking all submitted exemptions easier for districts.